jonaden94/PigBench/README.md

 ## Repository overview

 This repository provides functionality for training, evaluation and inference of pig detection and tracking models.
-Information on how to use the detection functionality can be found in the [`detection guide`](detection/README.md).
-Information on tracking can be found in the [`tracking guide`](tracking/README.md).
+Information on how to use the detection functionality can be found in the [detection guide](detection/README.md).
+Information on tracking can be found in the [tracking guide](tracking/README.md).
 All models in this repository require GPU access for training.
 While inference might also work on a CPU (we did not test this for all models though), it is much slower than on a GPU.
 Therefore, we highly recommend using a GPU for inference as well.

 ## Licensing